5 TOP TIPS TO HELP YOU CREATE BEAUTIFUL FAMILY PHOTO BOOKS

 Lastly, a family photo book is a memento for you to love and treasure forever.
 It should include the photographs you love, whether they are beautifully composed breath-taking shots, or simple selfies taken on your phone!

 Louisa Williams is a family photographer based near Cambridge and working throughout Cambridgeshire, Suffolk and the surrounding areas.
-You can see more of her current work and enquire about commissions here and can follow her on Facebook and Instagram.
 If you’d like some beautiful family portraits, you can find more details about her family sessions here.
-If you’re ready to book and would like to secure your session date, please drop an email to firstname.lastname@example.org or fill in this form.
+If you’re ready to book and would like to secure your session date, please drop an email to email@example.com.

-Louisa also offers beginner’s photography courses for parents.
+Louisa also offers beginner’s photography tuition for parents.
 Learn how to use your DSLR camera to take better photos of your children and family.
-More information on group courses and individual teaching sessions can be found here.
+More information on individual teaching sessions can be found here.